uvarc/rc-learning/content/courses/cpp_introduction/console_io.md

 C++ handles input and output through a concept called _streams_.
 A stream is an abstraction of a device (a keyboard, a monitor, in the past possibly a tape device, and so forth) to which characters can be printed or from which characters can be read.

+A stream may be _buffered_; that is, the messages are accumulated in memory until the buffer is filled, when they are _flushed_ (written) to output.

 The standard streams are incorporated with the header
 ```c++
 #include <iostream>